 The second, brigadier Alfred Toye, won his medal in France in 1918, when he gathered a group of retreating men, turned them around and retook a bridgehead, saving the lives of thousands.
 He eventually died and was buried in 1955.

 Both men attended a party at Buckingham Palace in 1920, hosted by the King.

 Visitors should take care in all parts of the cemetery.
-Old monuments, although regularly inspected, can become dangerous, and it is very easy to trip over the monuments and the rabbit holes.
+Old monuments, although regularly inspected, can become dangerous, and it is very easy to trip over the monuments and the numerous rabbit holes.

 Tiverton Cemetery is probably the towns best kept secret.
 An oasis of quiet in a rapidly expanding area of town.
 A peaceful garden for the remembrance of times and people gone, exactly what our Victorian forefathers envisaged nearly 150 years ago.

 For any enquiries about Tiverton Cemetery please Contact us.